Post

-In this article, we’ll explore different ways to import modules in Glu and discuss why it’s important to use them effectively.
+In this article, we’ll explore different ways to import modules in Glu.

-In Glu a module is implicitly created for each file.
-It will include everything contained within the file, and will be named after it.
+In Glu, each file represents a module.
+The module will include everything contained within the file, and will be named after it.

 1